MaiRR/Inspyre/README.md

 ## Getting the necessary APIs

-### Oxford Dictionary
+1. Oxford Dictionary API
+We use the Oxford API to generate the word of the day and its definition which we display on the home page.
     1. Go [here](https://developer.oxforddictionaries.com/signup) to get your free application id
     2. Once you have the id, set up as many keys as you want (up to 5 on the free version) by following the site's documentation
     3. Add an entry to data/apis.json (create it if it doesn't exist) in the following style:

 ```json
 {